ingeniamc/ingenialink-python/.github/pull_request_template.md

 ### Pull request name

-While your working on your PR please add the [WIP] indication in the title, to avoid reviewing before it's ready.
-Also, please try to have a descriptive title.
+Try to have a descriptive title.
+Also, set the `draft tag` in case the PR is work in progress.

 ### Description